Giftedness testing In White Bear Lake, MN

 SHOULD I CONSIDER GIFTEDNESS TESTING?

-Gifted individuals tend to stand out from their peers.
-They are diverse and express their giftedness in different ways.
-They may exhibit all of the characteristics listed below, only a few, or their giftedness may present itself in a completely unique way.
-Common signs of giftedness can include:
+Gifted individuals often stand out from their peers, though the ways they express their giftedness can vary widely.
+Some may exhibit all the traits below, while others display only a few—or show their giftedness in entirely unique ways.
+Common signs of giftedness include:

-• Intense curiosity and enthusiasm about unique interests
+• Intense curiosity and a deep enthusiasm for unique interests.

-• Ability to comprehend academic material above their grade level.
+• The ability to understand academic material well beyond their grade level.

 HOW IT WORKS